-UPDATE 3-India central bank becomes first in Asia to cut rates this year
+REFILE-UPDATE 3-India central bank becomes first in Asia to cut rates this year

 * C.bank: Future action will depend on economic data

-* Government calls the cut an 'important step' (Adds quote, government comment, details)
+* Government calls the cut an 'important step'

 By Swati Bhat and Suvashree Choudhury